tiger1880/CompilersDSL/README.md

 ## Testing
 Testing the lexer and parser:

-1. Ensure the `testall.sh` script has executable permissions (`chmod +x testall.sh`).
-2. Use the command `make test` to execute the tests for the lexer and parser.
+1. Use the command `make test` to execute the tests for the lexer and parser.

 ## make Commands